Aminhs0/Orr-Sommerfeld/README.md

-# Orr-Sommerfeld Analysis Repository
+# Orr-Sommerfeld Stability Analysis

-This repository provides tools and resources for analyzing the Orr-Sommerfeld equation, a fundamental equation in fluid dynamics used to study the stability of viscous flows.
-The primary focus is solving and visualizing solutions to this equation using Jupyter Notebooks.
+This project implements a numerical solution to the **Orr-Sommerfeld equation** for analyzing the linear stability of Poiseuille flow, a parallel shear flow with a parabolic velocity profile.
+The code computes the eigenvalue spectrum, perturbation profiles, and neutral stability curve using the **Finite Difference Method (FDM)**.

 ## Table of Contents